 As we strive to properly understand and embrace asceticism, it can be helpful to use the image of a desert.
 The desert, in Scripture, is the setting of ascetic experiences.
 Throughout the Old Testament, it a place of wandering and conversion for the Israelite people and their prophets.
 Not only John the Baptist, but Christ Himself enters the Judean desert.
 For forty days, he fasted and prayed as he engaged in a spiritual struggle against temptation.
 This association between desert landscapes and asceticism has continued to unfold in the history of Christianity through the lives of desert monks.

 These distinctive landforms formed over the course of millennia.
 Some were shaped by rivers and streams that flowed over the land, cutting through soft rock formations of sandstone and limestone to form canyons and crevices.
+Others, by the retreat of oceans.
 From one day to the next, the landscape looked the same.
 But over time, the older layers of earth emerged.

 Authentic asceticism operates in the same way.
 Rather than extreme self-mortification, ascetic practices are usually quite ordinary.
 However, they have the power to gradually strip us of our “softer” and weaker characteristics.
 To receive this transformation, we must be patient and consistent.
 But it’s worth it, asceticism has the quiet power to reveal our authentic selves.